Cknakano/Cknakano.github.io/essays/human-friendly-theming.md

 <img class="ui huge rounded floated image" src="../images/raw-html-css.png">
 <img class="ui huge rounded floated image" src="../images/semantic.png">

 You can tell the difference between these two pictures.
 The webpage that was designed and developed using Semantic UI looks cleaner.
-With semantic UI, we can create a navbar using only a few calls of a few classes assigned to the div tags, reducing the amount of code and lines needed.
+With Semantic UI, we can create a navbar using only a few calls of classes assigned to the div tags, reducing the amount of code and lines needed.
 When we create the page without a framework, we are limited to what it can look like and what we can do.

 ## Semantic Makes Life Easier